 They are very impartial, and have great sound isolation.
 Many were raving about this in reviews.
 You will also start to hear things in familiar recordings that you previously had not.
 They won’t extract the most minute of details, and don’t deliberately highlight anything in the presentation, but the clarity is exceptional overall.

 They are simply a solid set of headphones that are built to last.

-- well balanced mids (their bread and butter)
+- Well balanced mid-range (their bread and butter).